They called it a miscarriage…

 Expressive artwork, accompanied by journal entries, tell an intimate story of coming to terms with my first miscarriage.
 Through acknowledging that I was a mother to a real child who died, I was able to begin the grieving process.
 Art became a trusted friend which held me through another IVF treatment and helped me to survive the subsequent miscarriage.
 This book is about the healing power of art and the surprising strength of a human spirit.

 The proceeds of the sale of this book will be used for printing more copies and distributing them for free to organisations, libraries and people who may benefit from reading it.
-(The Amazon selling fee is £4.20)
+(The Amazon selling fee is £4.20, Etsy selling fee is approx. 40%)

 Several copies are available in the national library.
 You can also borrow a copy from me.
 Simply email me through the Contact form.
 (This option will depend on availability.)